lolitatuk/monstera-bootcamp/README.md

 # Monstera Bootcamp

-For exercices create a new repo, and create files with the index number on the topics before.
-And send Pull requests for each of this topics
+For exercices create a new repo, and create the files inside folders with the index number on the topics before.
+And send Pull requests for each of this topics.
+All the folders and all PRs are must be

 Exercices:
 1. Create a basic .html file with a header displaying "Hello World".